 Public Health Emergency - Leading a Nation Prepared

 Biological threats to humans, animals, agriculture, and the environment are among the most serious threats facing the United States and the international community.
-In today’s interconnected world, biological incidents have the potential to cost thousands of American lives, cause significant anxiety, and disrupt travel and trade.
-The
+In today’s interconnected world, biological incidents have the potential to costthousands of American lives, cause significant anxiety, and disrupt travel and trade.
+Unveiled in September 2018, the National Biodefense Strategy (NBS) outlines a national vision for addressing challenges arising from naturally occurring, deliberate, or accidental biological threats.
+The NBS sets the course for the U.S. to combat the real, serious and evolving 21st century biothreats.

 Home | Contact Us | Accessibility | Privacy Policies | Disclaimer | HHS Viewers & Players | HHS Plain Language